easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_VISUAL_GUIDE.md

 │  └─ If not: Click "LLM Setup" first
 ├─ Check: Are there cards for Google, OpenAI, etc?
 │  └─ If not: Refresh browser (Ctrl+R)
-└─ Solution: Restart Q-IDE backend
+└─ Solution: Restart Top Dog backend

 Problem: "Invalid API key" error
 ├─ Check: Did you copy the ENTIRE key?